0x3UH4224D/Glittery/Wiki/Intro-To-Glittery.md

 can use that name for any key in `[config]` table.

-The `[content]` table is **optional** and is ment to contain the page content that will appaer in the HTML page, users can define thier own key/value pairs freely in this table and use these keys inside `page.layout` and `include.layout` to represent thier value.
+The `[content]` table is **optional** and is ment to contain the page content that will appaer in the HTML page, users can define thier own key/value pairs freely in this table and use these keys inside `page.hbs` and `include.hbs` to represent thier value.

 **Info**: There is no meaning to have page without `[content]` table since the HTML page won't have any content.

-**Note**: Keys names may be any unicode character except those considered invalid characters by [Identifiers in handlebars](https://handlebarsjs.com/expressions.html) in thier key names. and Glittery will ignore any key that have invalid character and it's value won't be accessable by `page.layout` and `include.layout`.
+**Note**: Keys names may be any unicode character except those considered invalid characters by [Identifiers in handlebars](https://handlebarsjs.com/expressions.html) in thier key names. and Glittery will ignore any key that have invalid character and it's value won't be accessable by `page.hbs` and `include.hbs`.

-#### page.layout & include.layout Files
+#### page.hbs & include.hbs Files
-there are two others files we didn't talk about yet, these files are written using [Handlebars templates](https://handlebarsjs.com/) with `.layout` extension.
+there are two others files we didn't talk about yet, these files are written using [Handlebars templates](https://handlebarsjs.com/) with `.hbs` extension.

-These two files have the same purpose wich is describing how the values in `content.toml` file will appaer in HTML page, but they are used in different way, `page.layout` together with `content.toml` used to construct a standalone HTML page, while `include.layout` together with `content.toml` used to create an HTML chunk that can be embedded into other pages in thier `page.layout` file, and this could be done using helper function called `include` (Helper Functions will be covered in details in next chapters).
+These two files have the same purpose wich is describing how the values in `content.toml` file will appaer in HTML page, but they are used in different way, `page.hbs` together with `content.toml` used to construct a standalone HTML page, while `include.hbs` together with `content.toml` used to create an HTML chunk that can be embedded into other pages in thier `page.hbs` file, and this could be done using helper function called `include` (Helper Functions will be covered in details in next chapters).

 #### Page Resources